Key points about echinacea

 Print this page

-• It is thought to stimulate the immune system.
+• It’s thought to stimulate the immune system.

-• In New Zealand echinacea is not registered as a medicine but is considered a complementary and alternative medicine.
+• In Aotearoa New Zealand echinacea isn’t registered as a medicine but is considered a complementary and alternative medicine.

-The scientific evidence around the use of echinacea is weak.
+The scientific evidence around the use of echinacea is mixed and not strong which is why echinacea is not classed as a medicine.

-• A Cochrane systematic review of 24 studies with 4631 participants, testing a range of echinacea preparations, found a weak preventative benefit for the common cold, no reduction in illness occurrence and no reduction in the duration of the common cold.
-(1)
+• In 2014, a Cochrane systematic review of 24 studies was done.
+A total of 4631 people were involved in the studies and a range of echinacea preparations were tested.
+The review reported a weak preventative benefit for the common cold, no reduction in illness occurrence and no reduction in the duration of the common cold.

-• The authors recommendation for consumers and clinicians is to be aware that the available echinacea products differ greatly.
+• The authors recommended that it's important to be aware that echinacea products can vary a lot.

-• People who have asthma or atopy ( a tendency for allergic asthma, eye and skin allergies, food allergy, or hay fever) may be more likely to have allergic reactions after taking echinacea by mouth or applying it to the skin.
+• If you who have asthma or atopy (a tendency for allergic asthma, eye and skin allergies, food allergy, or hay fever) you may be more likely to have allergic reactions after taking echinacea by mouth or applying it to your skin.

-• Some patients have experienced more severe symptoms such as tightening of the chest, difficulty breathing, and swelling of the face, mouth and lips.
+• More severe symptoms such as tightening of the chest, difficulty breathing, and swelling of the face, mouth and lips have been reported.

-• Echinacea may interact with some prescription medicines, so check with your doctor or pharmacist.
+• Echinacea may interact with some prescription medicines, so check with your healthcare provider.

 Read more about medicines and side effects and reporting a reaction you think might be a side effect.